 The maps in Locus Map can be used online from OSM or other providers like USGS maps, NzTopoMaps, Outdoor Active, Freemap, and many more.
-But if you are departing into the wilderness, a good cell or 4G phone reception is not common.
-So, choosing the offline map capability is our only choice and using maps without an Internet connection was the main idea of Locus Map.
-Even comparing with other apps Best Hiking Apps of 2020 - Tested and Reviewed - Best Hiking Locus Pro stands out with this capability.
+But if you are departing into the wilderness, a good cell phone reception is not common.
+So, choosing the offline map capability is our only choice, and using maps without an Internet connection was the main idea of Locus Map.
+Compared with other hiking apps, Locus Pro stands out with this capability.

-Besides some free maps, the LoMaps from Asamm SW is sold in the Locus-Store for a small amount of money and cover the globe.
-The maps are OSM based vector maps of the whole World.
+Besides some free maps, the LoMaps from Asamm SW were sold in the Locus-Store for a small amount of money and covered the globe.
+The maps are OSM based vector maps of the whole world.
 The remarkable thing is that the style and content of the maps can be changed according to your recent activity (hiking &biking, skiing, city walk, and road travel).
-They provide the possibility to zoom in up to a detail level of 1:2.500 scale.
-With the map purchase, you can always download the elevation data providing you with perfect guidance of ascend and descend.
-LoMaps can be used only in offline mode and are available in packages (countries or states).
-The first three packages are for FREE.
+They provide the possibility to zoom in up to a detailed level of 1:2.500 scale.
+You can always download the elevation data providing you with perfect guidance of ascend and descend.
+LoMaps can be used only in offline mode and are available in packages (countries or states) or are included in the Gold subscription.

 - Navigate to your tourist destinations

 - Search and displays anything from natural landmarks to your friends' addresses

 - Offers weather forecast for any place on Earth

 Sometimes if you are hiking through a narrow canyon, the GPS signal may weaken.
 Here Locus Map has an excellent feature to display a SkyPlot with an actual satellite situation above your head.